vasugr/Natural-Language-To-SPARQL/README.md

 ```

 ## Data preparation

-Generation
-To generate the training data, launch the following command.
+To generate the training data, execute the following commands

 ```bash
 mkdir data/monument_300